ecomfe/light-dls/README.md

 **Return value**:

-The absolute length of the line height.
+The absolute length of the line-height.

 ```less
 @h1: dls-line-height(1.5, 16px); // → 24px